IanFinlayson/exploring-cs/chapter03.md

 ```

 This is an important point in programming --- what the program does will
 depend on the input given to it.
-It means that we can\'t just write the
+It means that we can't just write the
 program like this:

 ``` {.python}